 - Brittle splices This occurs when the filament is weak at the point of the splice.
 When applying a small amount of pressure, the splice snaps or breaks apart.
 A strong splice is malleable and can bend and act as if it were a single strand of filament without issue. - Increase the heat factor by one unit at a time testing the splice after each increase.
 For every increase of 1 heat you should also increase cooling by 1 increment to counteract this. - in this photo example, the brittle splice was created using very low heat and cooling in the negative values. - Necking splices This occurs when splices are heated for too long, causing splices to 'neck' and create a thin string-like center at the splice.
-Decrease the heat factor and increase the cooling factor. - (i) In this photo example, the necking splice was created using high heat and negative cooling. - Bulging splices If a splice is too hot when it begins to move, it can cause a bulge.
-The front of the filament is pulled, but the splice does not move enough, and the back filament compresses into.
-Increase the cooling factor, or reduce compression. - in this photo example, there is a small neck to the left of the bulge, created by using more heat and compression and no cooling.
+Decrease the heat factor and increase the cooling factor.
+You can also increase compression in small increments too much compression will result in bulging and inconsistencies. - (i) In this photo example, the necking splice was created using high heat and negative cooling. - Bulging splices Bulging splices are most commonly caused by over-compression, and/or too little heat applied to the splice.
+Reduce compression first, and then try increasing the heat and cooling factors. - in this photo example, there is a bulge created by using more compression and no cooling.
 The bulging area is visibly wider than the rest of the filament strand. - If weak splices are occurring randomly, please see points 2 and 3 of Intermittent bad splice.